 about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 Welcome to Jacob's Web Page!
-Jacob is 10 years old and was diagnosed with Ewings Sarcoma of his skull (temporal bone)on Feb 1, 2003.
+Jake was diagnosed with Ewings Sarcoma of his skull (temporal bone)on Feb 1, 2003.
 In January of 2003, Jake started having mild headaches 2-3 times a week.
 We made an appointment with our pediatrician and he sent us for an MRI (thanks Dr. Harrison!).
 The MRI showed a lemon size tumor in his head, smashing his cerebellum.
 Jake's tumor was hypervascular - there was no way to biopsy it and there were doubts that it could be removed surgically without Jake bleeding to death.
 With the work of our neurosurgeon, Dr. Hellbusch, consulting docs around the country, it was decided to do an Embolization Surgery and then try and remove the tumor.
 At that time the consensus was that his tumor was probably a benign brain tumor with the small possiblity of it being a sarcoma.
 After the Embolization surgery done at the University of Iowa by Dr. Chaloupka, we were ambulanced back to Omaha Children's Hospital where Jake's tumor was almost completely removed in a miracle surgery in which he lost 8 units of blood (about 3 times his total blood volume) on January 28th.
-Once the tumor was removed, our greatest fear was realized when pathology showed the tumor to be Ewing's Sarcoma - a highly malignant bone tumor that rarely occurs in the skull.
-Jake completed 14 rounds of chemotherapy (at Children's) and 5 and a half weeks of radiation (IMRT - at the Univ.
+He had survived the surgery, but our greatest fear was realized when pathology showed the tumor to be Ewing's Sarcoma - a highly malignant bone tumor that rarely occurs in the skull.
+Jake's year of treatment included 14 rounds of chemotherapy (at Children's) and 5 and a half weeks of radiation (IMRT - at the Univ.
 Of Nebraska Medical Center) in which he suffered a 3rd degree burn.
 His treatment ended in December of 2003.
 During his routine scans done on Sept 22nd, 2005 evidence of new tumor was seen, and Jake had a mastoidectomy to determine what the abnormality was.
 Thankfully, pathology reports showed it to be scar tissue from radiation!
-Scans done in December 2007 showed no evidence of disease and expected post surgical and radiation abnormalities.
-We will do scans again in June of 2008.
+We had Jake's last set of scans on December 11th, 2008.
+He has reached the "cure" mark and is done with scans!
 Jake has permanent hair loss from radiation and some trouble with walking and running from the chemo, but overall he is doing great!
 We have received such unbelievable help and support from so many - thank you - you are a huge part of why Jake is doing so well!

 Other children dear to our hearts (More site listed below under links):